leadtrip/g518Ldap/README.md

 Simple grails project that uses freely available LDAP instance (https://www.forumsys.com/2022/05/10/online-ldap-test-server/) for access control

-Try loging in with password=password and user from one of...
+Try logging in with password=password and user from one of...

 * euclid
 * einstein